abhiTronix/vidgear/contributing.md

 ## How to contribute with Pull Request (PR)

 * Fork the project from the `testing` branch and submit a Pull Request (PR)
+  * PR must be a fork from `testing` branch only.
-  * Explain what the PR fixes or improves
+  * Explain what the PR fixes or improves.
-  * Screenshots recommended
+  * Screenshots recommended.
-* Use sensible commit messages
+* Use sensible commit messages and follow the template.
-  * If your PR fixes a separate issue number, include it in the commit message
+  * If your PR fixes a separate issue number, include it in the commit message.
+  * Also, always remember to fill the PR template.
-* Use a sensible number of commit messages as well(_don't overdo!_)
+* Use a sensible number of commit messages as well(_don't overdo_)

 &nbsp;